cobeylab/covid_IL/Forecasting/README.md

 Solid lines indicate the median projected value and the shaded area shows the 95% prediction interval.
 The dashed line shows the latest date in the data used to calibrate the model.

-Figure 1: Reported deaths per day in the state of Illinois and each of the 11 COVID regions (orange, subject to reporting delays), and our model predictions for precise date of death per day (green).
+Figure 1: Deaths per day in the state of Illinois and each of the 11 COVID regions.
+Data (orange) are plotted by reporting date and model results (green) are plotted by precise date of death.
 ![Figure 1](./plots/uc_deaths.png)

 Figure 2: Hospital beds occupied by COVID-19 patients in the state of Illinois and each of the 11 COVID regions.
 Orange points show the number of hospital beds occpied by COVID patients for the state of Illinois [reported to the CDC](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-state-timeseries).